zhliau/fika-headless-docker/README.md

 ```

 ### Using an Nvidia GPU in the container
+> [!WARNING]
+> This is a legacy option and is not recommended for most use cases, as it has several downsides including
+> increased resource usage, for potentially negligible client performance gain

 If you want to pass in your host Nvidia GPU, make sure you have the following:
 - set the env var `USE_DGPU=true` in the container
 - set the env var `USE_GRAPHICS=true` to disable headless mode